-1950s hairstyles for women complimented the New Look fashion set in 1947 with hair that was shorter, looser and less work that than previous decades of waves, pin curls and Victory rolls.
-Women still flocked to the beauty salons for weekly styling but now the very popular short 50s hairstyles were quicker to cut and style giving many women the option of a home beauty routine.
-Shorter hairstyles needed more frequent trimming so in the end women spent just as much time at the salon as they did in the 1940s.
+1950s hairstyles for women complimented the New Look fashion set in 1947 with hair that was shorter, looser, and required less work that than previous decades of waves, pin curls, and Victory rolls.
+Women still flocked to the beauty salons for weekly styling, but now the very popular short ’50s hairstyles were quicker to cut and style, giving many women the option of a home beauty routine.
+Shorter hairstyles needed more frequent trimming, so in the end, women spent just as much time at the salon as they did in the 1940s.

 1950s Hairstyles for Short Hair

 Short was in!
-Women chopped off their shoulder length and long locks in the early 50s in favor of the new short bob.
-It was a similar phenomenon to that which took place in the 1920s when women went from long Victorian coifed hair to boyish flapper bobs.
-In the 1950s it was the full swing skirts, protruding chests and small waists that needed short cropped hairstyles to balance out the bottom heavy fashions.
-Some 1950s hairstyles were as short as the flapper bob but the 50s bob was fuller and more dramatic like the small hats sat on a woman’s head.
+Women chopped off their shoulder length and long locks in the early ’50s in favor of the new short bob.
+It was a similar phenomenon to that which took place in the 1920s, when women went from long Victorian coifed hair to boyish flapper bobs.
+In the 1950s, it was the full swing skirts, protruding chests, and small waists that needed short cropped hairstyles to balance out the bottom heavy fashions.
+Some 1950s hairstyles were as short as the flapper bob, but the ’50s bob was fuller and more dramatic like the small hats that sat on a 1950s woman’s head.
 Indeed, with bigger but shorter hair, hat wearing was in sharp decline.
-By the end of the decade, only 25% of women wore hats daily, the other 75% preferred a freshly styled bouffant.
+By the end of the decade, only 25% of women wore hats daily.
+The other 75% preferred a freshly styled bouffant.

 Poodle Clip / Curly Bob

-In 1952 salons were reporting 3 out of 5 haircuts were being cut into the Poodle clip.
-The trend started in the 40s with actress Betty Grable whose long hair was tightly curled and upswept into a poof on top of the head.
-Lucile Ball continued the hairstyle in the 50s at first gathering hair up on top, then a bit shorter with curls combed to the side and finally shortening her hair further into an all over curly bob.
-Also called a bubble cut is was worn by Jackie Kennedy on her wedding day in 1953.
+In 1952, salons were reporting 3 out of 5 haircuts were being cut into the Poodle clip.
+The trend started in the ’40s with actress Betty Grable, whose long hair was tightly curled and upswept into a poof on top of the head.
+Lucile Ball continued the hairstyle in the ’50s, at first gathering hair up on top, then a bit shorter with curls combed to the side, and finally shortening her hair further into an all over curly bob.
+Also called a bubble cut, it was worn by Jackie Kennedy on her wedding day in 1953.

 Some critics said the poodle cut belonged on poodles, not women.
-The very short, all over curl was not very feminine on most face shapes.
+The very short, all-over curl was not very feminine on most face shapes.
 A slightly longer curly bob was more flattering.
 Instead of the hair piled on top, the curls filled out the sides, tapering down to the ears or chin.
-Hair could be swept back, parted in the middle or to one side with curls for bangs.
-This proved to be a longer lasting hairstyle although Lucile Ball kept her iconic poodle for most of her career.
+Hair could be swept back, parted in the middle, or brought to one side with curls for bangs.
+This proved to be a longer lasting hairstyle, although Lucile Ball kept her iconic poodle for most of her career.

 The Italian Haircut

 You may notice in the above pictures that the Italian cut was only worn by dark-haired ladies.
-Blondes, redheads, and light brunettes tried the style but they lacked the bold facial features needed to carry off the exotic look.
+Blondes, redheads, and light brunettes tried the style, but they lacked the bold facial features needed to carry off the exotic look.
 Instead, they adapted the Italian and the curly bob into a soft bob.
-It had modest volume, rolled curls all over, sometimes with a part in the center.
+It had modest volume with rolled curls all over, sometimes with a part in the center.
 It was shaped to frame a woman’s face to her liking.
-Close to the head, volume on the sides, volume on top or flat on top for hat wearing, it was a very versatile and popular hairstyle.
+Cut close to the head with volume on the sides on top (or flat on top for hat wearing), it was a very versatile and popular hairstyle.

 Tip: Long hair can be fake bobbed by rolling/pinning the back hair under a layer of shorter strands.
 This works especially well for layered hair.
 All one length long hair can be rolled entirely under the back with softer curls or waves framing the face.